AartSchipper/MasterClock/README.md

 The Dial class contains all functions related to a dial. dail1 & dail2 are instances of this class.

-Once every ms sample_input_pin() is called by the DCF library.
+Every millisecond sample_input_pin() is called by the DCF library.
 In this routine also Dial::DialSR(), the dial Service Routine is called to see if a puls needs to be started or stopped.

 The rest of the program runs in the main loop and is not time critical.
 In this loop:
 * powerCheck() stops the dails in case of power loss and stores the positions in EEPROM, so the clocks can continue automatically when power returns.
 * Check_serial_input() Handles the terminal for debugging and synchonizing the dials.
 * Dial::DoCorrection() Handles synchronising the dials to DCF, or running the dial at the correct rate in case the DCF signal is lost.

 Terminal
 --------